 The Python os library is used to list the files in a directory.
 The Python os.listdir() method returns a list of every file and folder in a directory. os.walk() function returns a list of every file in an entire file tree.

 Often, when you’re working with files in Python, you’ll encounter situations where you want to list the files in a directory.
-For instance, if you’re creating a program that analyzes book sales using a list of books, you may want to check whether the raw data you’ll be analyzing is in the right folder before your program starts analyzing the data.
+For instance, you may want to find all of the Python files in a folder.

 Python os Library

 The Python os library provides a number of functions that you can use to work with operating systems.
 The functions included in the os module work on any modern operating system, whether it is Windows, Linux, or Mac.

 Since os is an external library, we need to import it into our code before we start using it.
 We can do so using a Python import statement:

 Now that we’ve imported the os library into our code, we can start using its functions to list items in a directory.

 In Python, the os.listdir() method lists files and folders in a given directory.
 The method does not return special entries such as ‘.’ and ‘..’, which the operating system uses to navigate through different directories.